 So stop stressing, and start swimming!

 Using a tampon or a menstrual cup under your bathing suit is your best bet.
 However, you should make sure you bring along extra products, as well as locate a safe place to replace your products in a timely manner.
-There are no health risks related to swimming on your period, but keeping a tampon or cup in for longer than recommended is still a big no!
+There are no health risks related to swimming on your period, but keeping a tampon or period cup in for longer than recommended is still a big no!

 Worried about visible tampon strings?
 First thing’s first: periods are natural and menstruators really shouldn’t have to hide them — even Olympic swimmers gotta deal.
 If flashing string in a public area is still freaking you out, ask one of your buddies to check on you every once in a while.
 We bet both of you will forget by the time you start having fun in the sun anyway!

 Unless you’re one of *those people* who enjoys exercising on your period, it can sometimes be rough doing strenuous activity (or… any activity) during shark week.
-Keep track of your cycle, and take the appropriate dose of painkillers the night before your beach day to stop cramps in their tracks.
-To be fair, light exercise like swimming is said to alleviate cramps naturally, so if your PMS symptoms are mild, you might be in the clear!
+Keep track of your menstrual cycle, and take the appropriate dose of painkillers the night before your beach day to stop period cramps in their tracks.
+To be fair, light exercise like swimming is said to alleviate period cramps naturally, so if your PMS symptoms are mild, you might be in the clear!

 Alternatively, if you are on hormonal birth control like NuvaRing or the pill, you can consider consulting your doctor about skipping your placebo week – no period, no problem (but seriously, talk to your gyno first)!